-The Kir-Yianni Estate vineyards in AOC Naoussa are located at an altitude of 120-280m at the Eastern foothills of Mt.
+The Kir-Yianni Estate vineyards in the PDO Naoussa zone are located at an altitude of 120-280m.
+On the Eastern foothills of Mt.
 Vermio.
-The appellation's microclimate is marked by abundant precipitation during the winter & spring and moderate drought during the summer.
+The appella- tion’s microclimate is marked by abundant precipitation during the winter and spring and moderate drought during summer.
 The site spans over rolling hills with medium to high slopes and panoramic exposure.
 Its soil type is a mixed limestone ranging from clay to loam and sandy loam.
-Due to this diversity and complexity of the site the vineyards are established in 42 separate blocks - each one with its own particular characteristics and viticultural practices.
-At the heart of the Estate three soil types and varieties meet: Syrah thrives on the low-pH sandy loam of block #19, Merlot on the loamy limestone of block #23, and the indigenous Xinomavro, shows its best on the clay limestone of block #27.
-All three blocks share moderate slopes facing southeast, while row orientation ranges from Northeast to East.
-A double vertical shoot positioning trellis and a generous vine spacing of 3,500-4,000 per hectare are in place for optimal vigor & canopy management.
+Due to this diversity and complexity of the site the vineyards are established in 42 separate blocks - each one with its own particular characteristics and viticul- tural practices.
+At the heart of the Estate two soil types and varieties meet: Syrah thrives on the low pH sandy loam of block #19 and Merlot on the loamy limestone of the block #32.
+These two blocks share moderate slopes facing southeast, while row orientation ranges from Northeast to East.
+A double vertical shoot positioning trellis and a generous vine spacing of 3500-4000 per hectare are in place for optimal vigor & canopy management.
 The resulting yield is 60 hectoliters per hectare.